ComedicChimera/chai-lang.dev/content/startup_guide/chapter1.md

 code.

-Assuming you already have the language installed, go to your development directory of choice (wherever you want to store your Whirlwind projects) and create a new folder.
+Assuming you already have the language installed, go to your development directory of choice (wherever you want to store your Whirlwind projects).
+Then open your terminal and type the following command `whirl mod new <name>` and replace `<name>` with whatever you want your starting project to be called.
+Note that the name must contain only letters, numbers, and underscores and start with either a letter or an underscore.

-You can call it whatever you want.
+{{< alert theme="info" >}}This command creates a new module which is essential to building a Whirlwind project; we will learn about modules much later.{{</ alert >}}

-After you have created it, navigate into the directory and create a new file.
-Again, this can be called whatever you want.
+After you run this command, you should see a new directory created based on the name you gave to the command.
+In this directory, create a new file called `main.wrl`.

 Then, go ahead and open up a terminal.
 Once you have put some code into the file, you can use the command, `whirl run .` to build and run your code (current working package).